300909/MP1-Portfolio/README.md

 1. About:
     * Go to website https://dinapapsujevica.github.io/MP1-Portfolio/
     * Try to navigate through navbar on top.
 All sections opens smoothly, emphasizing the active section with underline.
     Navbar reduces into 3 sections in screen sizes extra small and small.
     * Try to press Contact Me button.
-It takes to **Portfolio** section where is Contact form to contact me.
+It takes to **Portfolio** section where you can find Contact form in order to contact me.
     * Try to press Download Resume button.
     For the desktop user, resume opens in a new tab and gives opportunity to download it.
     For mobile phones - it will download to your default folder for downloads.

 2. Experience:
     * Try to press **Experience** on navbar to open smoothly section with skills and previous work experience.
     This section works responsive on different browsers and screen sizes.

 3. Portfolio:
     * Try to press **Portfolio** on navbar to open smoothly section with conatct form and portfolio.
     * Try to press Send Request bellow the Contact form.
 Modal will pops up, giving nice feedback to the user that the message was received.
     * Try to press Close to close modal.
+    This section works responsive on different browsers and screen sizes.

 4. Download:
     * Try to press **Download** on navbar to open resume in new tab and download it.
-    On screen sizes extra small and small, option to Download Resume is available bellow About Me text on landing page.
+    On screen sizes extra small and small, option to Download Resume is available bellow About Me text in landing page.

 5. Social media links:
     * Try to press Social media icons in the footer of each section through the whole website.
     Links will open in a new tab using target="_blank".
 All links have been manually tested to ensure that they are linked to the right destination.

 ### Fixed bugs